elodina/stockpile/README.md

 $ go build
 ```

+## Prepare Cassandra

+Create table with schema, described in stats.cql.

 ## Run

-To run stockpile executor copy it's binary to go_kafka_client scheduler directory, add new consumer task using cli and start it.
+To run stockpile executor, copy it's binary to go_kafka_client scheduler directory, add new consumer task using cli and start it.

 Example: